ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 On April 26, 2026, we are required as educators to comply with the [new ADA Title II standards](https://digitalaccess.gatech.edu/title-ii/requirements) which adhere to [Web Content Accessibility Guidelines (WCAG) 2.1 Level AA](https://www.w3.org/TR/WCAG21/).
 I regularly prepare mathematical and physics-heavy teaching materials using GitHub, Overleaf, and LaTeX.
 Because these documents often contain substantial mathematical notation, accessibility requires some extra care.

-From reviewing the current landscape, I think of the available options as falling into **two broad branches**:
+From reviewing the current landscape, I think of the available options as falling into two broad branches:

-1. **Make LaTeX-generated PDFs more accessible**, primarily through PDF tagging and related metadata.
+1. Make LaTeX-generated PDFs more accessible, primarily through PDF tagging and related metadata.
-2. **Move away from PDF-first workflows** and instead render LaTeX source into more output-agnostic formats such as HTML, EPUB, web pages, or other digital-first formats.
+2. Move away from PDF-first workflows and instead render LaTeX source into more output-agnostic formats such as HTML, EPUB, markdown web pages.

 This page collects resources I have found useful while exploring both paths and then I complain at the end -- which is only fitting.